-Designed by industry, this course will provide you with the skills required by future employers, and to make a positive impact within the food and farming sectors.
-In your second year will complete a module in work-based learning, looking at your impact within an organisation.
+Designed by industry, this course will provide you with the skills required by future employers, and will enable you to make a positive impact within the food, farming and environment sectors.
+In your third year you will complete a module in work-based learning, looking at your impact within an organisation.
 If you wish to undertake an extended period of work placement there is the option to complete a year in the workplace.

 The Foundation year will provide a common core of academic and study skills sufficient to prepare you for subsequent study and academic success at undergraduate level.
 It will give core underpinning knowledge, skills and understanding in key areas of contemporary issues, provide underpinning subject-related skills and knowledge in key areas required for undergraduate study, including Mathematics, Numeracy and IT.
 It will also provide generic skills and academic knowledge to support your confidence and discipline as appropriate for higher education study and give subject-specific grounding, in terms of research topics and study focus, to support progression into degree level study in your chosen degree.